BrandonP321/password-generator/README.md

 ![Password Generator with prompt](/Assets/screen2.png)

 ## Shuffle Algorithm
 In order to shuffle the password characters after generating the password, I had to implement the Fisher-Yates algorithm.
-Below is an image showing how to algorithm sorts the string.
+Below is an image showing how the algorithm shuffles the string.
 ![Shuffle algorithm diagram](/Assets/shuffle.png)